elegant-scipy/elegant-scipy/markdown/ch7.markdown

 <!-- exercise begin -->

-**Exercise:** Try incorporating the `scipy.optimize.basinhopping` function into the `align` function, which has explicit strategies to avoid local minima.
+**Exercise:** Try modifying the `align` function to use `scipy.optimize.basinhopping`, which has explicit strategies to avoid local minima.

 *Hint:* limit using basin-hopping to just the top levels of the pyramid, as it is a slower optimization approach, and could take rather long to run at full image